marvic2409/Proton/Working Docs/Core Values.md

 - To provide a flexible design - to be able to create something as detailed as Words document view.

-- Simple design (Ease of contribution) - a programer should understand what does what and be free to start working on his/her/their contributions in under 30 mins.
+- Simple design (Ease of contribution) - a programmer should understand what does what and be free to start working on his/her/their contributions in under 30 minutes.